shesgottadevelopit/sans-static/readme.md

 Frontmatter is the data at the front/top of your document.
 It is typically enclosed between two lines with 3 dashes.
 It can be extracted from the document and into a file-based data format for usage (e.g. JSON or YAML).

 ---
-I'm tracking my process and progress in [`log.md`](log.md) and included a working requirements list w/to-dos in `reqs.md` if you're interested in wading through my stream of thoughts.
+I'm tracking my process and progress in [`log.md`](log.md) and included a working requirements list w/to-dos in [`reqs.md`](reqs.md) if you're interested in wading through my stream of thoughts.

 #### How to use
 Don't run any of these commands without actually having files in the `templates` directory or you'll probably get an error.
+See recommended directory structure below.

 **Development tasks**
-- `gulp` will spin up the server and render your nunjucks files from the `build` directory.
+- `gulp`: will spin up the server and render your nunjucks files from the `build` directory.
 You'll be able to actively develop with this instance.
 CSS and markup changes will be reflected instantly.
 - `gulp posts`: renders posts written in markdown into a nunjucks template that is then rendered to html
 - `gulp nunjucks`: renders nunjucks pages to html
 - `gulp build`: just compiles nunjucks, posts, and copies js and css files into the `build` directory